hadiidbouk/AppAuthIdentityServer4/README.md

 				}

-## Edit the data in the gradle.properties
+## Edit the data in the gradle.properties file

     clientId= "myClientId"
     clientSecret= "myClientSecret"